aleshaleksey/fansys23/base-rules.md

 A positive modifier (bonus) represents factors that make a task easier and have a potential to improve the best result.
 For example, a tailwind will give a bonus when trying to travel further in a day's sailing.
 This is because the speed is actually increased, making it possible to travel further.

-A negative modifier (penalty/malus) represents factors that both reduce the best result and make a negative output more likely and worse.
+A negative modifier (penalty) represents factors that both reduce the best result and make a negative output more likely and worse.
 A storm gives a penalty to camping (fortify) rolls: Not do you have to content with the wind and rain, but your tent might get blown away.
 That's definitely worse unless you were trying to lose the tent!

 Advantage and disadvantage always cancel each other out.
 Advantage and disadvantage never stack.

 Modifiers from "natural" sources of different types stack (add up).
 For modifiers of the same type, take the largest modifier, or the sum of the largest bonus and largest penalty if both are present.
 Modifiers from "supernatural" sources never stack.
 To simplify mechanics a group can decide that the only types are "natural" and "supernatural" for minimum viable mechanics.

-#### Sources of Modifers
+#### Sources of Modifiers
 Because stacking modifiers can easily "break" a game or lead to situations where the outcome is decided early on in a scenario, it is desirable to avoid this.
 As a result the following rule is used with modifiers:
 - Modifiers can come from conditions.
 - Modifiers can come from circumstances or equipment.